mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 {% endhighlight %}

-Note that I remove some of the output from terraform.
+Note that I removed some of the output from terraform.
 Mainly you can look at the different resources that will be created and confirm this with typing in "yes".

 #### Look at the created cluster